-TMG Company For Real Estate and Tourism Investment -a company owned by some of the Board Members of Talaat Mostafa Group Holding - owns 43.16% of Talaat Mostafa Group Holding a.
-Corporate tax b.
-Salary tax
+TMG Company For Real Estate and Tourism Investment -a company owned by some of the Board Members of Talaat Mostafa Group Holding - owns 43.16% of Talaat Mostafa Group Holding

-17 TAX SITUATIONS
+18 TAX SITUATIONS

 The tax return is presented on time, A tax inspection has been carried out till the year 2012.
 The inspection of the following years is currently undergoing.